 Alternatively, you can fly to Surat Thani on the mainland and take a bus and boat combo to Koh Phangan that you can purchase from a tour operator at the Surat Thani airport – this is what I did and the whole trip took about ten hours from leaving my hotel in Bangkok to reaching Thong Nai Pan Yai.

-The longest but cheapest way to get to Koh Phangan would be to take the overnight bus or train from Bangkok to Surat Thani, then take a bus and boat from there.
+The longest but cheapest way to get to Koh Phangan would be to take the overnight bus or train from Bangkok to Surat Thani, then get a shuttle and boat combo from there.

-Once you get to Koh Phangan, there are usually shared taxis or pick up trucks waiting to take people to Thong Nai Pan and other places on the island.
-Make sure to barter with them – I got them down to 300B from 500B in 2018.
+Once you get to Koh Phangan, there are usually shared taxis or pick-up trucks waiting to take people to Thong Nai Pan and other places on the island.
+Make sure to barter with them – I got them down to 300B from 500B when I visited in 2018.
 Coming back in the low season can be harder, and I ended up having to pay 600B for a taxi by myself.

 Where to Eat in Thong Nai Pan